pkhuong/pkhuong.github.io/source/_posts/2021-01-22-appending-to-a-log-an-introduction-to-the-linux-dark-arts.markdown

 EOF, and will have to relocate their read cursor.
 It's actually not hard to do this correctly, since we know the read cursor's new positions hasn't changed modulo 1 TB, but it is a slow error-handling path.
-Similarly, we can fix up pointers into a file with modular
-arithmetic: while we can't know for sure where it lies in the new file, we can figure out the only matching offset that has not yet been erased... and regular error handling will take care of the case where we did not find the data we were looking for.
+When that happens, we can fix up pointers into a file with modular arithmetic: while we can't know for sure where it lies in the new file, we can figure out the only matching offset that has not yet been erased... and regular error handling will take care of the case where we did not find the data we were looking for.

 We can also make sure shrinking happens rarely after startup by shrinking more aggressively when we open the log file (e.g., whenever